No Jin-hyuk

-No Jin-hyuk (born July 15, 1989, in Gwangju, South Korea) is a South Korean shortstop for the Lotte Giants in the Korea Baseball Organization.
+No Jin-hyuk (born July 15, 1989) is a South Korean professional baseball shortstop for the Lotte Giants of the KBO League.
 He bats left-handed and throws right-handed.

 Amateur career

 As a five-tool player No was a fixture in the starting lineup beginning his freshman year at Sungkyunkwan University.
 Although he primarily played as a shortstop, No was utilized at third base and first base as well.
 As an amateur player No was selected for the South Korea national baseball team and competed in the Baseball World Cup twice in 2009 and 2011.